Table of Contents

-“Whoever puts up security for a stranger will surely suffer harm, but he who hates striking hands in pledge is secure” (Proverbs 11:15
+“Whoever puts up security for a stranger will surely suffer harm, but he who hates striking hands in pledge is secure”.Proverbs 11:15

 “My son, if you have put up security for your neighbor, if you have shaken hands in pledge for a stranger if you are snared in the words of your mouth, caught in the words of your mouth, then do this, my son, and save yourself, for you have come into the hand of your neighbor: go, hasten, and plead urgently with your neighbor give your eyes no sleep and your eyelids no slumber; save yourself like a gazelle from the hand of the hunter, like a bird from the hand of the fowler” (Proverbs 6:1-5).

-Therefore, a combining of these ideas suggests the following advice on pledging for a friend: pledge to a friend in need no more than you can afford at that time, and set money aside for the duration of the pledge so that you cannot be faced with a sudden demand for the payment of a sum that is beyond your ability to meet.
+In summary, the Word of God gives the following advice on pledging for a friend.
+First, pledge to a friend in need no more than you can afford at that time.
+Second, set money aside for the duration of the pledge so that you cannot be faced with a sudden demand for the payment of a sum that is beyond your ability to meet.
+Third, do not make a pledge, or co-sign, if it puts your own family’s well-being at risk.

 Unfortunately, friends may fail, sometimes through carelessness, sickness, or poor business ability.
-Their failure will make the creditors pursue you as the lender using the law.
-Though Solomon warns against becoming surety for strangers (Proverbs 11:15; 17:18), he is equally insistent that a man must help his friend and neighbor in time of need (chs.
-14:21; 17:17; 18:24; 27:10).
+Their failure will make the creditors pursue the lender using the law.
+Though Solomon warns against becoming surety for strangers (Proverbs 11:15; 17:18), he also teaches that a man should wisely help his friend and neighbor in their time of need (Proverbs 14:21; 17:17; 18:24; 27:10).